CrisisComputing/TBCOV/Tweets hydrator/Readme.md

-# Guide to use Tweet Hydrator
+# Tweets Hydrator Usage Guide

 ## Description
 This Java-based program hydrates tweets from the Twiteer APIs.
 The tool makes 180 API calls per 15 minutes.
 Each API call downloads up to 100 tweets i.e. it can download up to 72,000 tweets per hour.

 ## How to use